ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

     # this record is NOT at the APEX of the domain example.com.
     something.example.com.
 IN   A   192.0.2.1

-Random Token: a random value that uniquely identifies the DNS domain control validation challenge.
+Random Token: a random value that uniquely identifies the DNS domain control validation challenge, defined in {{random-token}}.

-# Recommendations
+# Validation Record Format {#format}

-## TXT Record
+## Name {#name}

-The RECOMMENDED method of doing DNS-based domain control validation uses DNS TXT records.
-The provider constructs the validation domain name by prepending a provider-relevant prefix followed by "-challenge" to the domain name being validated (e.g. "\_foo-challenge.example.com").
+Domain Control Validation records are constructed by prepending a provider-relevant prefix followed by "-challenge" to the domain name being validated (e.g. "\_foo-challenge.example.com").

+## Random Token {#random-token}

-The RDATA of the TXT resource record MUST contain a unique token identifying the challenge constructed as the output of the following:
+A unique token used in the challenge is constructed as the output of the following:

 1. Generate a Random Token with at least 128 bits of entropy.
 2. Take the SHA-256 digest output {{SHA256}} of it.